-The largest group of visitors was comprised of two people (36 percent) with the second largest group comprised of four people (21 percent).
-Almost half of the visitor groups came with children 15 years or younger.
+The most common group size for visiting parties was two people (36 percent) and groups made up of four people were the next most common size (21 percent).
+Almost half of visiting parties included children younger than 16.

 The majority of visitors (88 percent) did not live on Whidbey Island.
 Residents made up 11 percent and approximately 1 percent lived within the Reserve.
 For those visitors not living on Whidbey, approximately one-half (59 percent) were from Washington State, 10 percent were from Canada and 8 percent were from California.
 Of those from Washington State, over one-third (37 percent) were from King County.